96boards/documentation/consumer/imx7-96/hardware-docs/hardware-user-manual.md

 The 96Boards specifications calls for a 4-wire UART implementation, UART0 and an optimal second 2-wire UART, UART1 on the Low Speed Expansion Connector.

-The 410c board implements UART0 as a 4-wire UART that connects directly to the APQ8016 SoC.
+The Meerkat™ board implements UART0 as a 4-wire UART that connects directly to the APQ8016 SoC.
 These signals are driven at 1.8V.

-The 410c board implements UART1 as a 2-wire UART that connects directly to the APQ8016 SoC.
+The Meerkat™ board implements UART1 as a 2-wire UART that connects directly to the APQ8016 SoC.
 These signals are driven at 1.8V.

 #### I2C {0/1}

 The 96Boards specification calls for two I2C interfaces to be implemented on the Low Speed Expansion Connector.

-The 410c board implements both interfaces, I2C0 and I2C1 that connects directly to the APQ8016SoC.
+The Meerkat™ board implements both interfaces, I2C0 and I2C1 that connects directly to the APQ8016SoC.
 A 2K resistor is provided as pull-up for each of the I2C lines per the I2C specifications, these pull-ups are connected to the 1.8V voltage rail.